eraj4real/alx-low_level_programming/0x12-singly_linked_lists/README.md

-The read me for 0x12.
+This is the read me for 0x12.
 C - Singly linked lists